gnodi/danf/README.md

 ### Why use Danf instead of another framework?

 Danf is not better as any other existing framework but it has its own proposal.
-Most of Node.js web frameworks give you a structure to code the facade of your applications, like an easy way to define a REST API for example.
-Sometimes you can link this facade to some data in a mongodb database, if your are lucky.

-Danf do not care of what kind of database you use (use one for each specific need!).
-Instead, it provides a strong structure to harness the power of Node.js and create web applications (site, API, ...) in an easy way.
-But that's not all.
-It gives you a way to define a deep, maintenable and scalable architecture thanks to a great OOP layout implementing [features coming from years of reflection by the community on how to make pragmatic and industrial OOP applications](resource/private/doc/concepts.md) (interfaces, dependency injection, ...).
+Danf is an agnostic framework: it will not force you to use sockets or this or that database.
+It will just help you to make a strong application thanks to a 3 layers architecture:
+- Model: implement your code in "classes" and use a dynamic dependency injection (SOA) to make a low coupling between your components
+- Sequencing: abstract parallel and series synchronous and asynchronous executions of methods of your model instances
+- Event: plug events on your sequences (HTTP requests, socket messages, commands, DOM events, ...)

+You can make a lot of different applications with Danf:
+- Single page website (AJAX, sockets)
+- REST API
+- Task executor
+- Utility module (on client or/and server side) for modular achitecture
+- ...

-**You can code big performant applications with a deep and strong architecture in an easy way and share your code thanks to a transparent module mechanism only requiring to use [npm](https://www.npmjs.com/) in the most standard way.**
+**You can code big (and small!) performant and modular applications with a deep and strong architecture in an easy way and share your code thanks to a transparent module mechanism only requiring to use [npm](https://www.npmjs.com/) in the most standard way.**

 Installation
 ------------